 A senior essay is required in one of the three options within the Near Eastern Studies major, Comparative Civilizations.
 It is an option in the other degree options to fulfill graduation requirements.
 The essay is normally written during the student's senior year to gain experience in researching and writing a major paper.

 First the student must seek a faculty member to be a supervisor for the senior essay.
-The supervisor must be a regular faculty member in NELC, a lecturer with a Ph.D., or a faculty member with an adjunct appointment in NELC.
+The supervisor must be a regular faculty member in NELC, a Teaching Professor with a Ph.D., or a faculty member with an adjunct appointment in NELC.
 The faculty page of the NELC website lists the possible supervisors.
 Ideally, a student should work with a professor whose classes the student has taken and whose area of research interests the student.
 Students should seek out faculty early (quarters ahead) to secure a supervisor and to begin talking about a direction for the essay.

 The essay topic must fall within the areas of research of the supervising professor.
 This may mean that the student will have to alter or change the topic idea depending on who ends up as the supervising professor.
 Completing supervised readings prior to the senior essay quarter assists in narrowing and settling on a topic that is both of interest to the student and within the faculty supervisor's field of research.